e pā ana ki a matou

-According to the 2013 Census, the region is predominately Pakeha, but the population is now more diverse with 7 percent Maori, 2.5 percent Asian and 1.1 percent of Pacific ethnicities.
+The region’s population of more than 61,500 is mostly Pakeha.
+However it is becoming more culturally diverse with 7 percent Maori, 2.5 percent Asian and 1.1 percent Pacific people.

-The region has a highest proportion of people over 65 in the country (20.4 percent), and nearly 1 in 3 people in South Canterbury live in rural areas, nearly twice the level for the rest of New Zealand.
+Many people in the region are aged over 65 years (20.4 percent).
+Also nearly 1 in 3 people in South Canterbury live in rural areas.
+This is nearly twice the level as for the rest of New Zealand!